When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Conclusion

-\paragraph{Limitations and future work.} \looseness=-10000 Section~\ref{sec:datasetverifiability} shows that some tasks are inherently more verifiable than others, motivating future work on developing a predictive model for the verifiability of individual tasks or questions.
-Section~\ref{sec:similaritycorrelation} shows that LLMs are biased toward accepting incorrect solutions that resemble their own reasoning, indicating that it will be worthwhile to examine the origins of this bias in pre-training and/or post-training.
+\looseness=-10000 Section~\ref{sec:similaritycorrelation} shows that LLMs are biased toward accepting incorrect solutions that resemble their own reasoning, indicating that it will be worthwhile to examine the origins of this bias in pre-training and/or post-training.
+Additionally, while we note that our solver-verifier setting corresponds to a number of real deployment settings, multi-turn problem solving is an increasingly popular way to solve difficult problems with LLM agents.
+A promising avenue for future research is to study verification in the multi-turn setting, where future interactions incorporate verifier feedback and also depend on previous solver outputs in the conversation.